 - 1 How does winter weather affect my skin?

-- 2 Winter skincare tips for serene skin
+- 2 Winter skincare routine tips for a serene complexion

 How does winter weather affect my skin?